Now before everyone gets upset, allow me to explain.

 Governments should be investing in solutions that support independence, dignity, and connectedness.
 Businesses should see aging not as a drain, but as a demographic that’s redefining what retirement, community, and purpose look like.
 And technology should be catching up to human reality - not leaving it behind.

 Maybe seniors aren’t “sexy” in the traditional sense.
 But wisdom, resilience, and living well on your own terms?
-That’s pretty appealing.
-The more we talk about it — the more we normalize planning, adapting, and preparing — the better we make life for ourselves and the generations behind us.
+That’s pretty sexy.
+The more we talk about it - the more we normalize planning, adapting, and preparing - the better we make life for ourselves and the generations we built.

 So let’s make aging matter again.
 Have the conversation.
 Plan ahead.